Skip to main content

 Amun-Re of Thebes was the dominant state god of the 18th Dynasty.
 The Karnak temple complex was the largest religious complex in the ancient world.
 Amun's priesthood was politically and economically significant; the high priest of Amun was one of the most powerful men in Egypt.

-The divine birth narrative
+The oracle and the divine birth narrative

 The most sophisticated piece of religious propaganda from the reign is the divine birth relief series at Deir el-Bahri (south wall, middle colonnade).